60Hz vs. 144Hz vs. 240Hz vs. 360Hz – What Is The Best Refresh Rate For Gaming?

 Nvidia G-sync

-These are technologies developed by NVIDIA and AMD, respectively, but they perform the same role.
-They fix the nagging issue that sometimes occurs when the monitor refresh rate differs from the GPU’s output frame rate.
+These are technologies developed by NVIDIA and AMD, respectively, but they perform the identical role.
+They fix the nagging problem that sometimes occurs when the monitor refresh rate differs from the GPU’s output frame rate.
 This visual glitch is called screen tearing.

 Related:FreeSync vs G-Sync – Which Is Best?